CBlockSurprise/TicTacToe/README.md

 # Game Count

-While starting the game, it will show how many games you* play.
+While starting the game, it will show how many games you* play. *You is every single person who has played.
+While making it, it was meant for one person.
+I'm too lazy too change it.